Ghost Ships of the Great Lakes

 Erie Board of Trade – Wrecked by a ghost

-Edmund Fitzgerald – The most famous Great Lakes’ shipwreck
+Edmund Fitzgerald – The most famous Great Lakes’ ghost ship

-The most famous shipwreck on the Great Lakes is the Edmund Fitzgerald.
+The most famous shipwreck on the Great Lakes is hands down the Edmund Fitzgerald.
 The Edmund Fitzgerald was allegedly spotted sailing Lake Superior ten years after a rogue wave struck it down in 1975.
 The Fitzgerald and her crew still rest 500 feet below the dark waves of Lake Superior.